HKdigital/docker-image--debian-slim/README.md

     docker run -ti --rm debian-slim-2021a bash

 A bash shell opens and you're free to do whatever you want.
 To exit the bash shell, type `exit`.
-Note that the container will be removed when the bash shell is exited.
+Note that the container will be removed when the bash shell exits.
 Configuration or installed programs in the container will be lost.

 Note that the script `run-tmp-bash-container.sh`, which is included in this project, do nothing more than the command shown above.

 ### Run using docker-compose

-Below an example is shown of how to use the image in a docker-compose file.
+Below an example is shown of how the image can be used in a docker-compose file.
 The image will be downloaded from [Docker Hub](https://https://hub.docker.com).

 Note that the container will execute the default CMD.
 The default CMD executes `sleep infinity`, so the container will not terminate until you stop the container or press ctrl-c to stop the script.